CrankOne/Goo/README.md

    4. `parTree` is a parameters tree library implementing a yet another argc/argv-parsing facility with ability to merge parameters with config files, lexical casts (in relation with GDS).
+   5. `allocators` is a memory management subsystem, supplementing standard library allocators.

 One can not probably find all of them at my [bitbucket repo](https://bitbucket.org/CrankOne/goo/) whilst I'm working on those features mostly at my spare time on a whim.